 Before my first son was born, I was determined to prepare myself as best as I could for breastfeeding.
 I poured over the pamphlet that was handed to me at one of my pre-natal visits.
 I read a whole book devoted to the subject.
 I attended a breastfeeding class at our local hospital.

 I knew breastfeeding might be a little challenging, and maybe at first there would be a slight learning curve, but I was PREPARED.
 I had goals.
 I had determination.
 I had a vision for how this was all going to go down.
+Spoiler alert: nothing prepared me for breastfeeding with huge boobs.

-And then, I gave birth and reality hit.
+I gave birth and reality hit.

 I was faced with a major obstacle.
 Make that two major obstacles.
 Ginormous boobs.
 No one ever mentioned what breastfeeding would be like for the gals that have a bigger stash on their dash, so to speak.
 The book I read didn’t go over it, nor the instructor of the breastfeeding class, nor that dang pamphlet that made it all look deceptively simple.